Breast Lump

 You may also like: Top 10 Tips to Prevent Breast Cancer

-During pregnancy, your body goes through many changes to prepare itself for pregnancy, labor and the nursing needs of your baby after he is born.
+During pregnancy, your body goes through many changes to prepare itself for pregnancy, labor and the nursing needs of your baby once they are born.
 A lump in breast during pregnancy is usually harmless and mostly a part of these bodily changes.
 Though you don’t need to panic when you detect a breast lump during pregnancy, you should always get yourself quickly checked by a doctor to get the right diagnosis.

 1. Lee SE, Bae YK.
 (2020).
 Breast lesions during pregnancy and lactation: a pictorial essay.
 NCBI